ogierschelvis/zicht-email-rest-api/README.md

 Furthermore I chose the [LoopBack](https://loopback.io/) API framework to create my API, since it can easily create a RESTful API just from the CLI.
 Also it supports a user model with username and email attribute out of the box.

+## Documentation

+Documentation was created using Postman.
+And is available [here](https://documenter.getpostman.com/view/7171673/S1EJYgYk)

+## Suggestion for improvement

+The next thing I would take on is the Authorization aspect.
+Make users with roles and restrict their permissions and methods with Authorization tokens.
+Such functionality is already built-in with LoopBack, you just have to configure it properly.

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/your/project/tags).